soundasobject21/processing/ToFromAPI/README.md

 ## Getting Started

-1. In Processing, add the "Simple Http Server" library to your Processing libraries.
+1. In Processing, add the "HTTP Requests for Processing" library to your Processing libraries.

    ```
    Menu > Sketch > Import Library > Add Library...
-   Search for and install "Simple Http Server"
+   Search for and install "HTTP Requests for Processing"
    ```

 2. Make sure you have downloaded the entire `template` folder in this repo and open `template.pde`.